akanlegumjohn/Rick-and-Morty-Characters/README.md

 # Rick-and-Morty-Characters
-A basic website that fetches and display the characters in rick and morty api with their details It also contain a search bar to filter characters by their name
+##A website that fetches all the charaacters in rick and morty api
+##It also contain a search bar to filter characters by their name
+## It contain pagination to navigate in order to fetch the characters